 A smartphone, however, needs a data allowance.
 Older kids and teens in particular like to use their smartphone for social media, videos, and games, all of which use up data when they're out and about.

 For just a bit of occasional browsing (and plenty of WhatsApp messages), a 500MB allowance will do the trick.
 A regular social media user, however, will easily get through a few gigabytes - though anything more than 5GB per month will be overkill.
+Unlimited data plans are great for parents but not really necessary for kids.

 You can use our guide to data usage to work out how many megabytes your little 'un is likely to need.